 Steve Johnson joined the I3 Advisory Board after 13 years of service to the company as Senior Vice President.
-Mr Johnson is the current Chair of the Forensics Science Standards Board (FSSB) of the Organization of Scientific Area Committees (OSAC), a National Institute of Standards and Technology (NIST) entity dedicated to strengthening the nation’s use of forensic science by facilitating the development of technically sound forensic science standards and by promoting the adoption of those standards by the forensic science community.
+Mr. Johnson is the former Chair of the Forensics Science Standards Board (FSSB) of the Organization of Scientific Area Committees (OSAC), a National Institute of Standards and Technology (NIST) entity dedicated to strengthening the nation’s use of forensic science by facilitating the development of technically sound forensic science standards and by promoting the adoption of those standards by the forensic science community.
+He chaired the very first OSAC Science and Technology Review Panel.

 Prior to joining the Ideal Innovations board, Mr. Beauchamp worked several years in industry and he served in the United States Army for thirty-seven years, retiring as a Lieutenant General.
 He served in the Army in a wide variety of positions involving technology management, project management and logistics management.